cempassi/taskmaster/README.md

   1. Always
   1. Never
   1. When an unexpected error occured
+- Expected exit status
 - How long the **process** must have been running to be considered successfull
-- Number of tries
+- Number of tries a restart should be attempted before aborting
-- Unexpected errors
 - Signal to exit gracefully
 - Wait elay after a graceful stop (If the delay is exceded, a `SIGKILL` is sent)
-- IO redirections
+- IO redirections, stdout & stderr for the time beeing
 - Environment variables
 - Working directory
 - Umask